STUDY JAPANESE ONLINE WITH NATIVES HERE

 How important is a checklist?

-One checklist for studying japanese It is important because it puts us in control of the situation, regardless of its complexity.
-In it, we list everything we need to take into account to achieve the goal of learning Japanese...
-Therefore, checklists are indispensable!
+A checklist for studying japonês is important because it puts us in control of the situation, regardless of its complexity.
+In it, we list everything we must take into account to achieve the goal of learning japonês...
+That's why checklists are essential!

 By using a checklist to study Japanese you will be able to: